meekunn1/Password-Generator/README.md

 ## Credits

+index.html, style.css, and a portion of javascript was provided by UCI-Coding-Bootcamp.

 For this project, I have referenced a code posted by user name "csharptest.net" from the following website: https://stackoverflow.com/questions/1349404/generate-random-string-characters-in-javascript